Awesome WAF

 Blocked response page contains:

-keywords.Sometimes, the response code to an attack is
+Serverheader may containMod_SecurityorNYOBkeywords.Sometimes, the response code to an attack is

-while the response phrase isModSecurity Action
+403while the response phrase isModSecurity Action.

 ModSecurity CRS